RonLek/ALPR-and-Identification-for-Indian-Vehicles/README.md

 **Important**

 **Since the weight files are too big to bypass the GitHub upload limit (100 MB) we have decided to place the Detection model on Google Drive.
-Kindly log in to Google with the following credentials to run the `training_sih.ipynb` and `test_sih.ipynb` files.
-(Make sure no other Google account is signed in to let Colab have unrestricted access to the Drive.)**

-**Email id: sih2020rm@gmail.com
-Password: SIH@2020**

-**Drive Link (Access from the above account) - https://drive.google.com/drive/folders/1UecsNugTSAKIswP8PdBq2vzHWoQYZfUj**
+Run the `training_sih.ipynb` and `test_sih.ipynb` files for training and testing the model respectively**

+Link to Jupyter Notebooks - https://drive.google.com/drive/folders/1JCh9v5bzPIMDWtKUpAaCH3i2glOkW8iu?usp=sharing

 ## Part 1 - Detection